plomgrading/plom/doc/source/scanning.rst

 Collisions
 ..........

+QR codes on papers are intended to be unique.
+A _collision_ occurs when Plom interprets two uploaded pages as having the same QR codes.
+Collisions can occur either within one bundle or between a page of bundle and pages that have already been pushed.

 "Good collisions" are caused for example by re-scanning a page.
 These can be dealt with using the web interface, for example by discarding one of them.

-"Bad collisions" come from accidental reuse of papers e.g., from double-printing.
+"Bad collisions" come from accidental reuse of papers, most commonly because of double-printing.
 This is a more serious problem, see :doc:`faq`.

 Technical docs